microsoft/BotFramework-Composer/docs/concept-memory-draft.md

 * **turn** is associated with a single turn.
 You can also think of this as the bot handling a single message from the user.
 Properties in the turn scope are discarded at the end of the turn.

 ## Set properties with prompts
 Collecting input from a user is done using **prompts**.
 Prompts define the question to pose to the user with the **Initial Prompt**, as well as a **Property** in memory** where the user's response will be stored.
-Prompot responses can be formatted before being stored by selecting an option for **Output Format**.
+Prompt responses can be formatted before being stored by selecting an option for **Output Format**.

 ![Prompt definition](./media/memory-concept/memory-text.png)